Edward Turner (motorcycle designer): Daimler V8 engines

 For 1959 Turner designed the hemi-head Daimler 2.5 & 4.5-litre V8 engines used in the Daimler SP250 sports car and Daimler Majestic Major respectively.
 The valve gear was more similar to the Chrysler Hemi than the Triumph motorcycle, itself based on Riley.

 In 1960 Turner went for a tour of the Honda, Suzuki and Yamaha plants in Japan and was shaken by the scale of production.

 By 1961 Turner was under pressure to retire.
 Bert Hopwood resigned from AMC, and accepted Turner's offer to work for Triumph as Director and General Manager.
 It was at this time that Hopwood conceived the idea of a three-cylinder bike and engineer Doug Hele completed the drawings.
 Daimler was sold to Jaguar, and Edward Turner's V-8 was put into a Jaguar Mark 2 body with an upgraded interior and trademark Daimler grille, and called the Daimler 2½ litre V8.

-In 1962, the last year of the "pre-unit" models, Triumph used a frame with twin front downtubes, but returned to a traditional Triumph single front downtube for the unit construction models that followed.

-From 1963 all Triumph engines were of unit construction.